curtismchale/WPTT-Vim-Config/README.md

 # WPTT-Vim-Config

-This is my custome Vim configuration which is really for MacVim.
-Use it if you want or don't
+This is my custom Vim configuration which is really for MacVim.
+Use it if you want or don't.

+I type DVORAK so some of my mappings may feel odd for you silly QWERTY people.
+I won't be taking any pull requests to change mappings (unless you have a really good case to prove me wrong).

 ## Install